 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would be authorized with approval of the Project.
+No new development would be authorized with approval of the Project.
 As such, the Project would not directly result in an increase in demand for potable water.

-Notwithstanding, residential land uses are planned for the Annexation Area by the GPU, and already allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply within to the Annexation Area, and additional residential development could occur in the future.
+Notwithstanding, residential land uses are planned for the Annexation Area by the GPU (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications) and additional residential development could occur in the future.
 The MVWD's and City of Chino's UWMPs forecast water demands and supplies under normal, single-dry, and multiple-dry year conditions; assesses supply reliability; and describes methods of reducing demands under potential water shortages.
 As documented in the MVWD UWMP (see Tables 7-2 through 7-4) and the City of Chino UWMP (see Tables 7-2 through 7-4), both the MVWD and City of Chino expect to have adequate water supply to meet their expected service demands (MVWD, 2021; City of Chino, 2021).
 The MVWD and City of Chino UWMPs are based, in part, on the land uses planned as part of the City's and County's General Plans.
 As previously indicated in Table 3-1, the land use designations that would apply to the Annexation Area with approval of the Project would be substantially similar to the existing San Bernardino County General Plan land use designations and zoning classifications, which were previously found by the Countywide Plan EIR (see Page 5.18-41) and Yorba Villas EIR (see Appendix A, Page 72) to not result in near or long-term water shortages within the MVWD or City of Chino.
 Thus, the Project would not allow for a substantial increase in land use intensity that could exceed the growth assumptions of the MVWD or City of Chino UWMPs.
 As such, and consistent with the findings of the GPU EIR, the proposed Project is fully accounted for by the MVWD and City of Chino UWMPs.
-Because the UWMPs demonstrate that the MVWD and City of Chino would have sufficient water supplies to meet water demands within their respective districts through 2040, it can therefore be concluded that there would be sufficient water supplies to serve future development within the Annexation Area and reasonably foreseeable future development during normal, dry, and multiple dry years, and impacts would be less than significant.
+Because the UWMPs demonstrate that the MVWD and City of Chino would have sufficient water supplies to meet water demands within their respective districts through 2040, it can therefore be concluded that there would be sufficient water supplies to serve future development within the Annexation c) Would the Project result in a determination by the wastewater treatment provider which serves or may serve the Project that it has adequate capacity to serve the Project's projected demand in addition to the provider's existing commitments?

+Area and reasonably foreseeable future development during normal, dry, and multiple dry years, and impacts would be less than significant.